pupperemeritus/gsoc_blog/projectproposal/index.md

-m           | the number of averages cross spectra amplitudes in each bin n           | the number of datapoints/time bins in one segment of the light curves k           | the rebinning scheme if object has been rebinned otherwise is set to 1 nphots1     | the total number of photons in light curve 1 nphots2     | the total number of photons in light curve 2
+m           | the number of averages cross spectra amplitudes in each bin n           | the number of datapoints/time bins in one segment of the light curves k           | the rebinning scheme if object has been rebinned otherwise is set to 1 nphots      | the total number of photons in light curve

 NOTE : This is a rough outline and the attributes and parameters may change depending on further research at the time of implementation